cjreplogle/FEHRobot/README.md

 # FEH Program Robot Project
-I did all of the programming/electronics for the robot.
-It is properly-ish documented on this website.
+I was primarily responsible for the programming/electronics for the robot.
+It is all properly-ish documented on this website.

 https://u.osu.edu/23feh0910c/2023/02/20/78/#more-78